TheInvader360/SiTTeRS/readme.md

 * Rounds keep being played repeatedly until the game is over.
 * The game is over once no collector markers remain on the board (all are either defeated or have made it to the safe zone).
 * On each turn the player rolls the die, and moves one of their active board markers that number of spaces.
-* If a 6 is rolled, the player can opt to forfeit their move and return one of their defeated markers back onto the board (place on any free starting space - "C" for a collector or "O" for an o)
+* If a 6 is rolled, the player can opt to forfeit their move and return one of their defeated markers back onto the board (place on any free starting space - "C" for a collector or "O" for an obstructor)
 * Markers can only move in up/down/left/right directions (no diagonal movements).
 * If a marker lands on an occupied space (either occupied by an opponent or container marker) it must stop at that space (no passing) and the turn ends.
+* Collector markers that enter the safe zone are immediately removed from the board and added to the survivors tally - they cannot under any circumstances return to the game board.
 * Markers cannot enter a space already occupied by another marker of the same type.
-* Obstructor markers are not allowed to enter spaces occupied by a container marker.
+* Obstructor markers are not allowed to enter the safe zone or spaces occupied by a container marker.
-* Where a collector marker occupies the same space as a container marker, the collector player must roll again - the container marker is removed from the board and the die face value is added to their loot tally.
+* Where a collector marker occupies the same space as a container marker, the collector player must roll again - the container marker is removed from the board and the die face value is added to the loot tally.
-* Where a collector marker occupies the same space as an obstructor marker, both players must roll again to battle - highest value wins (re-roll on draw) and the losing (defeated) marker is removed from the board.
+* Where a collector marker occupies the same space as an obstructor marker, both players must roll again to battle - highest value wins (both re-roll on draw) and the defeated marker is removed from the board.
-* Collector markers that reach the safe zone are removed from the board and added to the survivors tally - they cannot under any circumstances return to the game board.

 ## CLOSING NOTES